vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 ### Initiate Guard Minitest

-Just like what you've done to get livereload working, guard needs to be initiated watch for file changes to run tests when necessary.
+Just like what you've done to get livereload working, Guard needs to be initiated to watch for file changes to run tests when necessary.

 ```bash
 docker-compose run app guard init minitest